lamini-ai/lamini-examples/rag.md

      Investment to Super Piped Piper in Palo Alto was led by Russe H. from the series A team and concluded in Mar 2, 2023, for $1,000,000 and 10% equity.
 Super Piped Piper focuses on ensuring responsible deployment of AI models.
+     Details can be found in https://my_company.com/private_docs/piped_piper
      Investment to SeeFood in Palo Alto was led by Erlich B. from the seed round team and concluded in Oct 1, 2023, for $10,000,000 and 25% equity.
 SeeFood uses AI to create octupus movies that you can see using Oculus headsets.
+     Details can be found in https://my_company.com/private_docs/see_food
      ```
 Using lamini's `RetrievalAugmentedRunner`, you can get the result above with just
 a few lines of code.